bholmesqub/bholmesqub.github.io/about.md

 permalink: /about/
 published: true
 ---
 Hi!
-My name is Ben Holmes and I am a PhD student based in the Sonic Arts Research Centre (but apart of the School of Electronics, Electrical Engineering and Computer Science) at Queen's University Belfast.
+My name is Ben Holmes and I am a PhD student based in the Sonic Arts Research Centre (but a part of the School of Electronics, Electrical Engineering and Computer Science) at Queen's University Belfast.
 The topic of my PhD is **nonlinear circuit emulation with a real-time audio focus**.

 <figure>
 	<img src="/images/dist-pedals.jpg" alt="Fuzz Face and Big Muff guitar pedals">